-The third-party stock plan administration platform service provider has been engaged in May 2022 and the Company is working with a third party to implement the software.
+The third-party stock plan administration platform service provider was engaged in May 2022 and the new service went live on June 30, 2022.
+During the third quarter of 2022 the Company will run the new system in parallel with the previous system to confirm the accuracy.